burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. C++11 introduces the term *order of evaluation*.
 The term *sequence point* is no longer used.
 But the rule is the same.

-3. In C++17, the statement when you modify the value more than once is a bad practice.
-But in fact, the C++17 standard added the rule that all side effects of the right side of an assignment are fully committed before evaluating the left side and the assignment operator.
+3. In C++17, the statement in which you modify the variable more than once is a bad practice.
+But in fact, the C++17 standard added the rule that **all side effects of the right side of an assignment** are fully committed before evaluating the left side and the assignment operator.

 That means that the following statement is legal starting from C++17: